Skip to main content

 • The Information Commissioner’s Office has a sponsoring department within government.
 This is the Department for Science, Innovation and Technology (DSIT).
 The nature of the relationship is set out in the ICO’s Management Agreement with its sponsoring department.
 The Management Agreement is available online and sets out how the priorities of the ICO and DSIT align, and the expectations for the Information Commissioner in terms of performance measures, engagement, staffing, financial controls and other related issues.

-The Management Agreement set outs that the Information Commissioner and the Secretary of State for DSIT share the aim that the ICO is, and continues to be, a world class regulator working effectively across the UK, and enabling the frictionless flow and safeguarding the exchange and protection of personal data once the UK leaves the EU.
+The Management Agreement sets out that the Information Commissioner and the Secretary of State for DSIT share the aim that the ICO is, and continues to be, a world-class regulator working effectively across the UK, supporting the safe and trusted use of information and the protection of personal data.
 It also sets out a range of oversight mechanisms to ensure the ICO is run effectively, efficiently and in line with good practice.
 These include, but are not limited to, performance measures, engagement with the sponsor department, financial controls in line with Managing Public Money, spending and procurement controls, internal and external audit and the governance and accountability mechanisms in place.

-The Management Agreement also sets out the Information Commissioner’s responsibilities with regards to the role of Accounting Officer as well as the responsibilities of the Management Board.
+The Management Agreement also sets out the Information Commissioner’s responsibilities in relation to the role of Accounting Officer, as well as the responsibilities of the Management Board.
+During the current vacancy in the office of Commissioner, DSIT has designated Paul Arnold as Temporary Acting Accounting Officer for the ICO.

 • The ICO engages in various and regular reviews with Government and DSIT.
 The ICO also makes bids for funding (via DSIT) to Treasury spending reviews.

-• The Information Rights Tribunal provides scrutiny and oversight of the Commissioner’s regulatory decision-making, application of powers, and progression of statutory work.
+• The Information Rights Tribunal provides scrutiny and oversight of the Commissioner’s regulatory decision-making, including decisions taken by those exercising Commissioner functions under the Scheme of Delegations, application of powers, and progression of statutory work.
 All of these components are appealable to the tribunal in different ways.
 The effect of this arrangement is that should the Commissioner take inappropriate or unfair decisions, misapply their powers, or fail to progress complaints made about Data Protection or Freedom of Information matters there is direct judicial oversight and remedy of this.
 This can include requiring the Commissioner to deal with the matters or substituting the Commissioner’s decision in some circumstances with that of the tribunal.
 There are roughly 300 appeals made to this tribunal each year, and the ICO successfully defends its position in roughly 75% of those.
 The UK is the only Data Protection or Freedom of Information jurisdiction in the world that has its own dedicated tribunal chamber specialising in the subject matter of the authority.
 This is a strong accountability arrangement, which has been commented upon favourably in reviews of the UK's application of these laws including by The United Nations Special Rapporteur.

 • The Parliamentary and Health Service Ombudsman (PHSO) provides scrutiny and oversight of the service provided by the Commissioner, particularly its progression and handling of approximately 45,000 complaints the office deals with each year.